alex-paynedwyer/single-molecule-tools-alpd/README.md

 >13.
 Track diameter perpendicular to segment long axis (pixels)
 >14.
 Length of track (in frames; post sifting so all tracks have 3+ frames)

-It also appends the following rows to the Spot arrays
+>It also appends the following rows to the Spot arrays for foci:
 >13.
 Index of linked foci
 >14.
 Overlap integral (used to estimate colocalisation)
 >15.
 Track index of linked foci